HealthDataInsight/way_of_working-decision_record-madr/lib/way_of_working/decision_record/madr/templates/docs/decisions/index.md

     way_of_working new decision_record "Use Markdown Any Decision Records"

-## HDI Way of Working decision records
+## Way of Working decision records

-All HDI Way of Working decision records are listed below.
+All Way of Working decision records are listed below.